usharesoft/hammr/documentation/en/source/pages/templates/template-create.rst

 	* ``name``: the name of the template to create.
 You can easily make the name unique by using the timestamp keyword (surrounded by curly brackets).
 	* ``version``: the version of the template.
 	* ``os`` : the operating system details to use the in your images.
 You must include the OS family name, version and architecture type.
-For more information regarding OS and package parameters, see Adding OSes and Packages to Your Template
+For more information regarding OS and package parameters, see :ref:`template-add-pkgs`

 For more details about the various parameters you can set in your template to define the machine image you want to create, refer to the :ref:`templates-spec` section.